 For students entering the program with an MA from another university and whose progress toward the degree is deemed satisfactory, a total of four years of funding through instructional support is permissible.
 The four-year limit does not include summer instructional support.
 Hence, 12 quarters is the maximum term that students entering with an MA degree from another university can expect to be funded through instructional support.
 If a student receives other forms of funding during that 12 quarter period (e.g., fellowship, grant, paid research assistantship), this does not extend the instructional support commitment.
 Rather, these other forms of funding substitute for instructional support funding for those quarters.
-Students in their fifth year who have not completed their degrees must seek other sources of funding or other employment.
-If department monies became available, students might be hired on a quarter_by quarter basis.
+Students in their fifth year who have not completed their degrees must seek other sources of funding or other employment if needed.
+If department monies became available, students might be hired on a quarter-by- quarter basis, keeping in mind the 18 quarter maximum of instructional funding.